2152A Harold Frank Hall

 Email: vivek [AT] cs.ucsb.edu

 My research interest span the areas of wireless network systems design, network measurement and performance analysis.
 I currently focus on building reinforcement learning based self-driving wireless network management system for quality of experience (QoE) optimization.
 In the past, I built non-traditional networking systems for challenged environments, with an emphasis on optimizing QoE on mobile broadband.
-I developed Lumos, a robust and light-weight tool that can accurately detect congestion and overload in LTE and 5G networks using passive measurements.
+I developed Lumos, a robust and scalable system that can accurately detect congestion and overload in LTE and 5G networks using passive measurements.
 The applicability of Lumos spans from emergency networks to post-disaster scenarios.

 I’m a fourth-year PhD Candidate in the Department of Computer Science at UC Santa Barbara where I work in MOMENT Lab, advised by Prof. Elizabeth Belding.
 I also work very closely with Prof. Arpit Gupta.